 Once Your Camera is Outside, Leave It Outside

 This is the first thing to know and follow religiously.
 Your body can go in and out of the cold with little dire impact besides being uncomfortable; however, your camera cannot.
-Don’t subject it to the massive temperature swings of outside and inside, as it leads to condensation inside your camera, not to mention it’s just damn tough on the camera in general.
-Set your camera up on the tripod, and situate it outside in the area where you want to shoot, and then leave it there until you are done shooting completely for the night.
-You’ll have to acclimate when you come back outside, but your camera won’t and that will ensure you are able to get the northern lights photography you are hoping for.
+Don’t subject it to the massive temperature swings outside and inside, as it leads to condensation inside your camera, not to mention it’s just damn tough on the camera in general.

 Take Your Batteries Out of Your Camera

 But wait!
-Before you just leave your camera sitting outside on the tripod, take the batteries out of it take them inside with you.
+Before you just leave your camera sitting outside on the tripod, take the batteries out of it and take them inside with you.
 If you leave them in the camera outside – they will most definitely drain and be of no use to you.

 Point the Lens Downward

 Hold on!
-I know, I know, you have left your camera sitting on the tripod with the batteries taken out and stored safely in your warm pocket – great.
+I know I know, you have left your camera sitting on the tripod with the batteries taken out and stored safely in your warm pocket – great.
 But there is one more key thing to do before you go have that hot toddy inside.
 Adjust your tripod head and point the lens down towards the ground.
 This will ensure the glass on the lens doesn’t get frosted over.

 Remove Your Filters

-Pro tip: “Also, watch bare noses on ice cold metal and plastic camera bodies.
-If it’s cold enough, you can easily frost nip the end of your nose when you press your face up to the camera to take photos.
+Pro tip: “Also, watch bare noses on ice-cold metal and plastic camera bodies.
+If it’s cold enough, you can easily frost-nip the end of your nose when you press your face up to the camera to take photos.
 I know because I’ve done it.
 Either try to hold your face slightly away from the back of the camera or else use some kind of nose shield or face mask.
 Your skin will thank you.”
 Alaska photographer Dan Bailey

-Protect Your Equipment from the Subzero Temperature Too
+Protect Your Equipment from the Subzero Temperature

-I use LensCoat Lenscovers for my lenses.
-Made of Neoprene, these innovative lens covers protect the lenses from the cold as well as make them easier to hold on to when it’s freezing!
 You can also get tripod leg covers which are recommended for cold weather; no one wants to grab onto a below-freezing tripod leg!

 LensCoat® lens covers offers your valuable equipment some protection from scrapes and bumps, preserving its resale value.
 It also help break up the shape of your lens, making it less noticeable to wildlife.